-The day to day running of the programme is conducted by the National Specialty Director (NSD).
-The NSD runs the Specialty Training Committee (STC) for the Public Health Medicine training programme.
-A key responsibility of the National Specialty Director is to provide advice, career guidance and support to trainees on issues relating to training, examination and general queries relating to the specialty.
-The NSD and STC report to the Board of the Faculty of Public Health Medicine and meet at a minimum quarterly
+At Higher Specialist Training each specialty training programme has an appointed National Specialty Director(s) (NSDs).
+The NSD(s) chairs the Specialty Training Committee (STC) for their HST specialty training programme.
+A key responsibility of the National Specialty Director(s) is to provide advice, career guidance and support to trainees on issues relating to training, examination and general queries relating to the specialty.
+The NSD and STC report to the IOM and meet, at a minimum, quarterly.